Pap test: History

 The test was invented by and named after the Greek doctor Georgios Papanikolaou, who started his research in 1923.
 Aurel Babeș independently made similar discoveries in 1927.
 However, Babeș' method was radically different from Papanikolaou's.

 The Pap test was finally recognized only after a leading article in the American Journal of Obstetrics and Gynecology in 1941 by Papanikolaou and Herbert F. Traut, an American gynecologist.
-A monograph entitled Diagnosis of Uterine Cancer by the Vaginal Smear that they published contained drawings of the various cells seen in patients with no disease, inflammatory conditions, and preclinical and clinical carcinoma.
+A monograph titled Diagnosis of Uterine Cancer by the Vaginal Smear that they published contained drawings of the various cells seen in patients with no disease, inflammatory conditions, and preclinical and clinical carcinoma.
 The monograph was illustrated by Hashime Murayama, who later became a staff illustrator with the National Geographic Society.
 Both Papanikolaou and his wife, Andromachi Papanikolaou, dedicated the rest of their lives to teaching the technique to other physicians and laboratory personnel.

 Experimental techniques

 In the developed world, cervical biopsy guided by colposcopy is considered the "gold standard" for diagnosing cervical abnormalities after an abnormal Pap smear.
 Other techniques such as triple smear are also done after an abnormal Pap smear.
 The procedure requires a trained colposcopist and can be expensive to perform.
 However, Pap smears are very sensitive and some negative biopsy results may represent undersampling of the lesion in the biopsy, so negative biopsy with positive cytology requires careful follow-up.

 Experimental visualization techniques use broad-band light (e.g., direct visualization, speculoscopy, cervicography, visual inspection with acetic acid or with Lugol's, and colposcopy) and electronic detection methods (e.g., Polarprobe and in vivo spectroscopy).
 These techniques are less expensive and can be performed with significantly less training.
 They do not perform as well as Pap smear screening and colposcopy.
 At this point, these techniques have not been validated by large-scale trials and are not in general use.